 \begin{corr}[Exponential growth] We have the convergences

 where $ \mathcal{E}$ is an exponential variable of parameter $12$. \end{corr}

-The structure of the paper is as follows: in Section 1 we introduce the type-I analog of the PSHT and show they are the only type-I triangulations enjoying a similar domain Markov property as that defined by Curien in \cite{CurPSHIT}.
+The structure of the paper is as follows.
+In Section 1 we introduce the type-I analog of the PSHT, and show they are the only type-I triangulations enjoying a similar domain Markov property as that defined by Curien in \cite{CurPSHIT}.
 We also gather a few enumeration results.
 Section 2 is devoted to the proof of Theorem \ref{mainthm} and \ref{joint} and Section 3 to the study of the perimeter and volume processes.
-Appendix A contains a technical result about the Gromov--Hausdorff--Prokhorov convergence: it shows that under some technical assumptions, if a sequence $(X_n)$ of metric spaces converges to $X$, then the hulls $\overline{B}_r (X_n)$ converge to $\overline{B_r}(X)$.
+Appendix A contains a technical result about the Gromov--Hausdorff--Prokhorov convergence.
+It shows that under some technical assumptions, if a sequence $(X_n)$ of metric spaces converges to $X$, then the hulls $\overline{B_r} (X_n)$ converge to $\overline{B_r}(X)$.

-\paragraph{Acnowledgements:} I thank Nicolas Curien for suggesting me to study this object, and for carefully reading many earlier versions of this manuscript.
+\paragraph{Acknowledgments:} I thank Nicolas Curien for suggesting me to study this object, and for carefully reading many earlier versions of this manuscript.
+I also thank the anonymous referee for his useful comments.
 I acknowledge the support of ANR Liouville (ANR-15-CE40-0013) and ANR GRAAL (ANR-14-CE25-0014).